SmartFarmingPeren/SFP-Simulatie/README.md

 # SFP-Simulatie

 ## Why ROS noetic and Unity
-We use Unity because its able to be used for 3D simulations, a robot can be imported with an .urdf file and its able to make a connection with ROS.
-We use ROS to move the imported robot, the usage of ROS has been suggested by the Action group.
+Unity is used for it's ability to simulate 3D environments.
+A robot arm can be improted through the use of the URDF importer package.
+The Unity ROC-tcp-connector package is used to make the connection between unity and the ROS environment.
+Together this is used to simulate the robot arm in the 3D environment.
+The usage of ROS has been suggested by the Action group.

 ## Requirements
-To setup everything there are some requirements to make the simulation usable.
+To use the environment you need the following:
 * A machine with Ubuntu 20.04 installed for ROS.
 * A machine with Unity 2020.2.0b9 installed.

-Both machines need to be able to connect to each other via the internet to create the ROS connection.
+Both machines need to be able to connect to each other over internet to create the ROS connection.
 Unity 2020.2.0b9 is used for compatibility with imported packages for a ROS connection and to import the robot.

 ## ROS Setup